pysat/pysatSeasons/README.md

 Python 3.7.
 Note that the current release is based on archived routines from pysat 2.0.
 This currently requires the deprecated `Panel` from pandas.
 The caps on numpy and python stem from compatibility with the maximum supported pandas version.
-Future versions will update the code to remove `Panel`.
+Version 0.2.0 will rewrite the routines to remove `Panel`.

 | Common modules | Community modules |